Optimizing Attention with Mirror Descent: Generalized Max-Margin Token Selection: Preliminaries

-An important example of a potential function is $\psi = \frac{1}{2}\|\cdot\|^2_F$.
+\begin{definition}[Bregman Divergence] For a strictly convex function $\psi: \mathbb{R}^{d \times d} \rightarrow \mathbb{R}$, the expression $D_\psi(\cdot,\cdot)$ defined in \eqref{eqn:def:df} is called the Bregman divergence. \end{definition} An important example of a potential function is $\psi = \frac{1}{2}\|\cdot\|^2_F$.
 In this case, the Bregman divergence simplifies to \( D_\psi(W, V) = \frac{1}{2}\|W -V\|^2_F \); For more details, see \cite{bauschke2017descent}. \ref{eqn:md} with respect to the mirror map $\psi$ is a generalization of GD where the Bregman divergence is used as a measure of distance.
 Given a stepsize $\eta>0$, the \ref{eqn:md} algorithm is as follows:

 Equivalently, \ref{eqn:md} can be written as $\nabla \psi(W(k+1)) = \nabla \psi(W(k)) - \eta \nabla \L(W(k))$; see \cite{bubeck2015convex,juditsky2011first}.
 A useful fact about the Bregman divergence is that it is non-negative and $D_\psi(W,V)=0$ if and only if $W=V$.